 His nickname, "The Nashville Narcissus," was coined by Colonel Bob Newhall, a reporter for the old Cincinnati Tribune, who may have thought the young pitcher was a blooming star.

-Lucas died in his sleep at home on July 9, 1986, accompanied by his daughter Nancy.
+Lucas died in his sleep at home on July 9, 1986, in the presence by his daughter Nancy.

 Allen H. Quimby, "An Afternoon with Red Lucas," Baseball Research Journal, Society for American Baseball Research, 1981.